joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/http-communications/loading-external-data.md

 <div>

-In addition to loading external data files, you can also use the URLVariables class to send variables to a server-side script and process the server’s response.
-This is useful, for example, if you are programming a game and want to send the user’s score to a server to calculate whether it should be added to the high scores list, or even send a user’s login information to a server for validation.
+In addition to loading external data files, you can also use the URLVariables class to send variables to a server-side script and process the server's response.
+This is useful, for example, if you are programming a game and want to send the user's score to a server to calculate whether it should be added to the high scores list, or even send a user's login information to a server for validation.
 A server-side script can process the user name and password, validate it against a database, and return confirmation of whether the user-supplied credentials are valid.